Simple2B/NITRIX/README.md

 # Migration from v4 to v5

+## Migration must be done with empty db on first run of project or after deleted db volume from docker

 ## first you need to checkout on branch version_1

 ``` git co version_1 ```